mvilain/awx-operator-setup/README.md

-# awx in a kubernetes cluster
+# awx-operator in a kubernetes cluster

 Based on [AWX Operator modue](https://github.com/ansible/awx-operator)